DKMitt/speech-to-text-js/README.md

 ## Converting from Speech to Text with JavaScript

-Purpose of this app is to experiment with the Web Speech API by using the browser interface which allows you to record human speech and convert it into text and then convert the text back into speech.
+The purpose of this app is to experiment with the Web Speech API by using the browser interface which allows you to record human speech and convert it into text and then convert the text back into speech.

-Going to use the Web Speech API to build a voice powered note app that does 3 things:
+This app will use the Web Speech API to build a voice powered note app to do 3 things:

  - Takes notes by using voice-to-text or keyboard input.
  - Save voice notes to localStorage.